-NOTES.- "Those who study the map of Europe at the present moment, and the condition of things in Europe, must feel that there is hanging over us a war-cloud greater than any that has hung over Europe before.
-It means when it bursts, and burst it will as surely as the sun will rise to morrow, . . . a war of extinction, of devastation, between great nations whose populations are armed and trained to fight."- Lord Wolseley.
+Notes.- "Those who study the map of Europe at the present moment, and the condition of things in Europe, must feel that there is hanging over us a war-cloud greater than any that has hung over-Europe before.
+It means when it bursts, and burst it will as surely as the sun will rise toa war of extinction, of devastation, between great nations whose populations are armed and trained to fight."-Lord Wolseley.

-"It is impossible for any one to contemplate the present naval and military arrangements without the gravest forebodings. . .
-In fact, we never now have any real peace; we live practically in a state of war." -Sir John Lubbock.
+"It is impossible for any one to contemplate the present naval and military arrangements without the gravest forebodings. . . .
+In fact, we never now have any real peace; we live practically in a state of war.